idealissst/thingsboard.github.io/_includes/docs/user-guide/troubleshooting.md

 **Note:** This can be used only if Redis or Valkey is selected as a cache.

 It is possible that the data inside the cache has become corrupted.
-Regardless of the reason, it is always safe to clear the cache—ThingsBoard will simply refill it at runtime.
+Regardless of the reason, it is always safe to clear the cache — ThingsBoard will simply refill it at runtime.
 To clear the cache, you need to log into the server/container/pod where it is deployed, open the application command-line tool (<code>redis-cli</code> for Redis and <code>valkey-cli</code> for Valkey), and run the <code>FLUSHALL</code>command.
-To clear the cache in Redis Sentinel mode or Valkey Sentinel mode, access the master container and execute the cache-clearing command.
+To clear the cache in Sentinel mode, access the master container and execute the cache-clearing command.

 So if you are struggling with identifying the reason of some problem, you can safely clear cache to make sure it isn't the reason of the issue.